 The Estate’s first 20 hectares (50 acres) were planted in March 2012.
 The varietals comprise the classic Pinot Noir, Pinot Meunier and Chardonnay vines for sparkling wine and Riesling for still wines.
-Rathfinny expects to produce its first bottles of Sussex Origin Sparkling in 2016 and some still Cradle Valley white wine for release in 2015.
+Rathfinny produced it's first Sussex sparkling wine (to be release in 2017) in 2014 and some still Cradle Valley white wine for release in 2015.

 A sustainable built infrastructure will support the vineyard.
 The renewable energy strategy based on photo-voltaic cells will ensure that the whole enterprise is energy self-sufficient.
 Buildings feature locally-sourced oak and flint.